-An experienced stone restoration specialist is required to ensure work is performed in accordance with the attached GSA Historic Preservation Guidelines.
-Contractor shall submit references for two terrazzo and marble restoration projects within last seven (7) years in institutional or government buildings, or commercial work comparable in size and scope.
-For historic buildings, projects shall have been performed in a manner consistent with the Secretary of the Interior's Standards for Rehabilitation or pertinent guidelines published by the National Terrazzo and Mosaic Association or the Marble Institute of America.
+An experienced stone restoration specialist is required to ensure work is completed in accordance with the attached GSA Historic Preservation Guidelines.
+Included with its quote, contractor shall submit references for two marble restoration projects completed within the last seven (7) years in institutional or government buildings, or commercial work comparable in size and scope.
+For historic buildings, projects must have been carried out in a manner consistent with the Secretary of the Interior's Standards for Rehabilitation or pertinent trade association guidelines (National Terrazzo and Mosaic Association and Marble Institute of America).